 - 1. Click the edit icon to the right of a column or field name. - 2.
 From the Domain drop-down list, select the appropriate sensitive data element type. - 3.
 The Delphix Masking Engine defaults to a Masking Algorithm as specified in the Settings screen.
 If necessary, you can override the default algorithm. - To select a different masking algorithm, choose one from the Algorithm drop-down list.
-For detailed descriptions of these algorithms, see Out Of The Box Algorithm Frameworks. - 4.
-Select an ID Method: - Auto The default value.
-The profiling job can determine or update whether to mask a column. - User The user decides whether to mask/unmask a column.
-The user's choice overrides the profiling job.
-(The user masking is done after the profiling job is finished.) - 5.
-You can add/remove notes in the Notes text field. - 6.
-When you are finished, click Save.
-You must click Save for any edits to take effect.
+For detailed descriptions of these algorithms, see the Out-of-the-box algorithm instances79 article. - 4.
+Select an ID Method: - · Auto

+The default value.
+The profiling job can determine or update whether to mask a column.